sophiestallasch/CoCoaPower/README.md

-# Welcome to CoCoaPower---Center for Statistical Consulting & Coaching on the Design of Randomized Trials in Education
+# Welcome to CoCoaPower

+## Center for Statistical Consulting & Coaching on the Design of Randomized Trials in Education

 This is the repository for the web presence of the CoCoaPower project at <https://sophiestallasch.github.io/CoCoaPower/>.